Notice of Elections 2018

 Whether you are a Council or Non-Council Committee Member, you have a general responsibility to become familiar with the objects of the CRTO, as well as relevant legislation and policies.
 Council/Non-Council Committee Members are expected to prepare themselves for meetings by reading the materials that are pre-circulated and participate actively in the deliberations and decisions.
 Depending on the committee, you may participate in the development, establishment and maintenance of policies, standards and regulations.
 Committees such as Registration, Quality Assurance, Complaints and Discipline break into panels to consider specific referrals regarding member practices.

 Candidate Information: Submission Process

-Beginning this year the CRTO has now implemented a completely online nomination process to make it easier for Members wishing to run for Council or Non-Council Committee positions.
+The CRTO nomination is a completely online process to make it easier for Members wishing to run for Council or Non-Council Committee positions.

 In general, to be eligible for election you must be a Member-in-good-standing of the CRTO (i.e., not in default of payment for any fees or the subject of a discipline or incapacity proceeding) and hold a current General or Limited certificate of registration.
 Full eligibility criteria can be found in Article 16 of the CRTO By-Laws.